Major Digital Skills Deficit in Growth Sectors, says Leading Educator and Entrepreneur

 Participants graduate with expertise and extensive experience working in international cross functional virtual teams (Coders, Managers, Marketers, Sales professionals and Digital Designers working together) and with advanced skills in problem-solving, decision-making, and design-thinking.

-Digital Skills Academy headquarters can be found in Dublin’s Digital Hub.
+Digital Skills headquarters can be found in Dublin’s Digital Hub.
 “Our location in this thriving digital space is no coincidence,” stresses Dunne.
 “We chose the Digital Hub so that we would have direct and continuous contact with organisations pioneering the digital revolution currently fuelling the global economy.
 This gives our programme designers - and by extension our participants - access to what’s happening in the digital space in real time.”

 For More Information Contact: